Ape Escape 3: Plot

+To complete the game 100 %, all the 442 monkeys have to be caught, all the time trials have to be completed with a gold time, and all the items, CDs, Video Tapes (except 28), Car Skins, Genie Dance tracks, books, etc. have to be bought.
+The game holds a total of 434 monkeys if the secret code monkeys are not caught.

 Reception

 Ape Escape 3 received "generally favourable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 36 out of 40.
 GamePro said, "Ape Escape 3 runs smoothly and is worth your hard earned dollar.
 It's a fun, perfect time killer—especially for the obsessive gamer who likes to complete 100 percent of the game."
 (Note: GamePro gave the game three 4/5 scores for graphics, control, and fun factor, and 3/5 for sound.)